aws-samples/iam-identity-center-team/docs/deployment/uninstall.md

 # Uninstall TEAM solution

-Run the **destroy.sh** bash script the **deployment** folder to uninstall the TEAM application and delete all backend resources.
+Run the **destroy.sh** bash script in the **deployment** folder to uninstall the TEAM application and delete all backend resources.

 The **destroy.sh** bash script performs the following actions within the **TEAM_ACCOUNT**:

 - Deletes the Amplify backend Cloudformation stack
 - Deletes the Amplify App Cloudformation stack
 - Deletes the CodeCommit repository for the team application
 - Deletes Amplify deployment artifacts S3 bucket